-When my husband started picking up clientele for the marketing and web-design arm of The Schlott Co., it was evident he all to much understood the stress and weight I carried through the work day.
-How to meet deadlines, how to maintain sanity while being pulled in multiple directions, how to manage working with others - nicely, and how to let it go when family and kids took center stage.
+When my husband started picking up a clientele for the marketing and web-design arm of The Schlott Co., it was evident he all too much understood the stress and weight I carried through the workday.
+How to meet deadlines, how to maintain sanity while being pulled in multiple directions, how to manage to work with others – nicely, and how to let it go when family and kids took center stage.

 Organize your workspace

 Keep your workspace clear of clutter.
 Even my super comfy and relaxed husband benefits from a clean desk.
 When work starts to pile up on our desks, it starts to pile up in our minds as well.
 Keeping a tidy workspace not only de-clutters our desk for workspace but also clears up some mindshare to tackle our tasks.
 OfficeMax put out a report last year that found that along with productivity and motivation, happiness, confidence, and stress levels are all heavily impacted by a disorganized workspace.